algorandfoundation/docs/docs/get-details/algokit/features/localnet.md

 ## Supported operating environments

-We publish DockerHub images for `arm64` and `amd64`, which means that AlgoKit LocalNet is supported on Windows, Linux and Mac on Intel and AMD chipsets (including Mac M1).
+We rely on the official Algorand docker images for Indexer, Conduit and Algod, which means that AlgoKit LocalNet is supported on Windows, Linux and Mac on Intel and AMD chipsets (including Apple Silicon).

 ## Functionality

-### Creating / starting the LocalNet
+### Creating / Starting the LocalNet

 To create / start your AlgoKit LocalNet instance you can run `algokit localnet start`.
 This will: